-→ The discussion of improving the WTO monitoring of existing rules was not comprehensive.
+The discussion around improving the WTO monitoring of existing rules was not comprehensive.
 Many participants did not have in-depth practical experience with the current challenges facing the monitoring function.
 Further analysis of this topic would benefit from canvassing the views of staff in the national missions to the WTO and staff working in the WTO Secretariat.